missrhea/missrhea.github.io/content/reading/Crying-In-HMart/index.md

 </style>

-🚀 Summary
+# 🚀 Summary

 Zauner's memoir chronicles her relationship with her mother, Chongmi, and her decline following a terminal diagnosis of pancreatic cancer.
 Zauner grew up Korean-American in a small town in Oregon, with very little diversity, where she longed to be American enough.
 As a teenager, she grew unwieldy and angsty.
 Her mother's constantly reprimands led Zauner to resentment and rebellion- resulting in a fractured relationship between the two women.

-When Zauner is 25 and with enough time and space between the women things look hopeful for them until her mother's diagnosis of stage four cancer- snatching away the hope to mend their bond.
-As the two women come to terms with the reversal roles and Michelle desperately seeks to make up for the pain her mother endured during her teenage.
+When Zauner is 25 and with enough time and space between the women things look hopeful for them until her mother's diagnosis of stage four cancer- snatching away any hope to mend their bond.
+As the two women come to terms with the reversal in roles and Michelle desperately seeks to make up for the pain she caused her mother as a teenager.

 As she grapples with the loss of her mother, she struggles to get a grip of her father and her Korean heritage.
 As she navigates her grief Zauner finds solace in writing music and Korean cuisine- which is sumptuously described in this memoir.

-🎨 Impressions
+# 🎨 Impressions

 The narrative is poignant, thought-provoking and the writing is solid (for a first-time author).
 It made me emotional and laugh-out-loud, and I enjoyed reading it very much.
 Zauner is vulnerable in sharing a close look at her personal trauma, grief, and shame.

-It's a reflection on motherhood, daughterhood, and complexity that embody any mother-daughter relationship.
+It's a reflection on motherhood, daughterhood, and complexity that embodies any mother-daughter relationship.
 It is easy to relate to Michelle's story.
 As I read the book I reflected on my own relationship with my mom and dad- and how wildly different they are.
 How the relationship with my mother evolved over the years.
 How my mother's love for food and cooking is a part of me.

 Michelle writes about Korean cuisine so vividly you could almost taste it, see it, and hear it.
 I found myself reaching for the kimchi more than usual this week.
 Just like Michelle turns to cooking and walking down aisles in HMart to remember her mother, I too attempted my mother's recipes and walked the aisles at the Indian store to feel connected to my home and my mother.